 While in Aswan, we’ll be taking a full-day side-trip to the edge of Lake Nasser to visit one of the most amazing ancient constructions in all of Egypt—the temples of Ramses II at Abu Simbel.
 The story behind the construction and the way it was aligned to illuminate the interior on two certain dates each year is an astounding story in itself.

 After our sojourn down the Nile to Aswan, we will fly back to Cairo to see even more.
-This includes the Christian quarter and the incredible Egyptian museum.
-The museum building itself is of great historical significance.
+This includes the the incredible Egyptian museum and the brand-new Museum of Civilization which houses a number of important mummies.
+The old Egyptian museum building itself is of great historical significance.
 It was built in 1901 and houses over 120,000 artifacts.
 Even more are hidden in the basement and various warehouses, hence the need for a new building currently under construction—an indication of just how much Egyptian history there is to see.